-- We do everything in house.
+- We do lots of stuff in house.
 It’s all-too-common for modern tech companies to contract out writers and designers for individual projects.
 Some companies have developers who have never met in person because they’re all working remotely.
-Software engineers, systems engineers, front-end developers, designers, writers—at Two Barrels, we all work in the same building, and now we’ve spread out all over the world.
+Software engineers, systems engineers, front-end developers, designers, writers—at Two Barrels, we all worked in the same building, and now we’ve spread out all over the world.
 Full time, not contracted out.
-Every person who contributes to a project can talk to each other and work together from beginning to end.
+Every person who contributes to a product can talk to each other and work together from beginning to end.
 And one of the best things about this?
 We make really good friends here.

 - We’re trusted to explore solutions.
-While large projects are assigned, we often end up creating our own, smaller projects to fix problems, make processes more efficient, or improve SEO.
+We often end up creating our own, smaller projects to fix problems, make processes more efficient, or improve SEO.
 We have freedom to test out hypotheses, try out new voices in writing projects, and build things that will help the team.
 We’re grouped by Products so we have full autonomy to make our products as amazing as we can dream up.

 - We’re encouraged to have a life outside of work.
 So many employers are willing to lose an amazing employee because they’re unwilling to accommodate life outside of work.
 Employees have families.
 They have daycare drop-off times to negotiate.
 Late-night concerts.
 Early morning gym classes.
 Plumbing disasters.
 At Two Barrels, we need to see each other to work together, so we have a basic schedule of Monday through Friday, roughly 8 hours a day.
 But our start and end times are flexible.
 We can come in at 6am one day and 10am the next.
 If we need to take a two-hour break midday for a dentist appointment, that’s no problem.